-SAN FRANCISCO, CA – 28 January 2019 – Cleantech Group released the tenth Global Cleantech 100 report at its annual Cleantech Forum in San Francisco.
+SAN FRANCISCO, CA – 16 January 2020 – Cleantech Group released the eleventh annual Global Cleantech 100 report

 The Global Cleantech 100 is a guide to the most innovative and promising companies poised to impact the market and the future of global industries in the next five to ten years.
 From transportation and logistics to agriculture, energy, food, chemicals and resources, the report covers six sectors and provides analyses of the themes and trends shaping the market and corporate investment.
 Get the full report

-In addition to unveiling the list, Cleantech Group presented a series of awards during the Global Cleantech 100 Awards Dinner held 28 January on the opening night of the 17th Cleantech Forum San Francisco.
+Cleantech Group presented a series of awards at the Global Cleantech 100 Awards Dinner on 27 January on the opening night of Cleantech Forum San Francisco.

 Company of the Year was awarded in each of three regions to the highest-ranked company from that region:

-- Early Stage Company of the Year, given to the highest-ranked early stage company: Apeel Sciences, a developer of organic, non-toxic food coatings that lengthen shelf-life.
+- Early Stage Company of the Year, given to the highest-ranked early stage company: Leap, a developer of an energy exchange platform (Virtual Power Plant) for distributed energy resources/

 - Graduate of the Year, awarded to the most impressive exit (as rated, by the financial investors in the expert panel) of a list alumnus.
-The exit must have happened in the 12 months prior to the cut-off date: nuTonomy, a developer of software for self-driving cars.
+The exit must have happened in the 12 months prior to the cut-off date: Beyond Meat, a developer of a plant-based protein meat substitute.

 Meet the 2019 Global Cleantech 100